 The most impressive part is right at the entrance – along the wall you will see long, beautiful and picturesque arcades where the most notable people were buried – some of the graves are very rich in details.
 You will definitely spend here a bit, wandering around, admiring beautiful ornaments on the graves, and reminiscing about Zagreb’s past.

 The Mirogoj Cemetery is located a bit away from the center but it’s easily accessible by bus no 106 from near the cathedral.
+You can also visit Mirogoj with the tour – click here for details.

 Look at Zagreb from above